 PUT YOUR IDEAS INTO ACTION

 Whether you’re early in your career and ready to give your solutions wings or a decision maker committed to maximizing the talents of your team, you’ll want to join us for this 1.5-day event.

 - Use a service design methodology tailored to libraries

-- Navigate risk and challenges to project implementation
+- Navigate risks and challenges to project implementation

 - Network with proactive problem solvers